cardinalby/blog/content/post/github-actions/dry-reusing-code-in-github-actions.md

 ## 🔸 Reusing workflows

-The obvious option is using the ["Reusable workflows" feature](https://docs.github.com/en/actions/using-workflows/reusing-workflows) that allows you to call extract some steps into a separate "reusable" workflow and call this workflow as a job in other workflows.
+The obvious option is using the ["Reusable workflows" feature](https://docs.github.com/en/actions/using-workflows/reusing-workflows) that allows you to extract some steps into a separate "reusable" workflow and call this workflow as a job in other workflows.

 ### 🥡 Takeaways:

 - Reusable workflows can't call other reusable workflows.
-- The strategy property is not supported in any job that calls a reusable workflow.
+- The `strategy` property is not supported in any job that calls a reusable workflow.
 - Env variables and secrets are not inherited.
 - It's not convenient if you need to extract and reuse several steps inside one job.
-- Since it runs as a separate job, you have to use [build artifacts](https://docs.github.com/en/actions/advanced-guides/storing-workflow-data-as-artifacts) to share files between reusable workflow and your main workflow.
+- Since it runs as a separate job, you have to use [build artifacts](https://docs.github.com/en/actions/advanced-guides/storing-workflow-data-as-artifacts) to share files between a reusable workflow and your main workflow.
-- You can call reusable workflow in synchronous or asynchronous manner (managing it by jobs ordering using `needs` keys).
+- You can call a reusable workflow in synchronous or asynchronous manner (managing it by jobs ordering using `needs` keys).
-- A reusable workflow can define outputs that extract outputs/outcomes from performed steps.
-They can easily used to pass data to the "main" workflow.
+- A reusable workflow can define outputs that extract outputs/outcomes from executed steps.
+They can be easily used to pass data to the "main" workflow.

 ## 🔸 Dispatched workflows